Understanding Average Rate Increases After an Accident

 Shop Around for New Quotes

 This is the single most effective strategy for reducing your post-accident insurance costs.
 Even after a claim, different insurers offer dramatically different rates.
 Some companies specialize in working with drivers who have accidents on their record and price their policies accordingly.
 Request quotes from at least three to five different carriers, including both national and regional insurers.
 Data shows that the gap between the cheapest and most expensive insurer for the same post-accident profile can exceed $2,000 annually — making comparison shopping your most powerful tool.
-If you're considering switching, review our car insurance policy renewal guide before your next renewal date.
+Understanding how car insurance premiums are calculated can also help you know where to focus your negotiation.

 Take a Defensive Driving Course